-[The diagram depicts the linkage between IC design and the IC manufacturing process, which is being supported structurally by our design-to-silicon yield solutions.
+[The diagram depicts the connection between IC design and manufacturing.]

 The key benefits of our solution to our customers are:

 Faster Time to Market.
 Our design-to-silicon yield solutions are designed to significantly accelerate our customers' time to market and increase product profitability.
 Our solutions, which predict and improve product yield even before IC product design is complete, change the traditional design-to-silicon sequence to primarily a concurrent process, and decrease our customers' time to market.
 Systematically incorporating knowledge of the integration of the design and manufacturing processes into software modules, enables faster introduction of additional products with consistently high initial yields.
 Our designto-silicon yield solutions decrease design and process iterations, reduce our customers' up-front costs and speed time to market, thus providing our customers with early-mover advantages such as increased market share and higher selling prices.